 A copy of the Indenture is available from FAGE International upon request.
-This Annual Report is being provided to Holders of the Senior Notes pursuant to Section 4.02 of the Indenture.
+This Annual Report is being provided to holders of the Senior Notes pursuant to Section 4.02 of the Indenture.

 FAGE International is a public limited company (société anonyme) incorporated under the laws of Luxembourg on September 25, 2012.
 Its registered office is located at 145, Rue du Kiem, L-8030 Strassen, Grand Duchy of Luxembourg.
 FAGE International has a share capital of \$1,000,000 and is registered with the Luxembourg Register of Commerce and Companies under number B 171651.
 FAGE International's website is home.fage.
 The reference to this website is an inactive textual reference only and none of the information contained on this website is incorporated into this Annual Report.
-References to the FAGE Group include, unless the context requires otherwise, FAGE International S.A. and its consolidated subsidiaries (FAGE USA Holdings, Inc., FAGE USA Dairy Industry, Inc., FAGE USA, Corp. (prior to its merger with and into FAGE USA Dairy Industry, Inc. on December 20, 2019), FAGE Greece Dairy Industry Single Member S.A., FAGE U.K. Limited, FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its liquidation on September 27, 2018)).
+References to the FAGE Group include, unless the context requires otherwise, FAGE International and its consolidated subsidiaries (FAGE USA Holdings, Inc. (prior to its merger with and into FAGE USA Dairy Industry, Inc. on January 15, 2020), FAGE USA Dairy Industry, Inc., FAGE USA, Corp. (prior to its merger with and into FAGE USA Dairy Industry, Inc. on December 20, 2019), FAGE Greece Dairy Industry Single Member S.A. and FAGE U.K. Limited.
 The FAGE Group operates principally in the United States, the Hellenic Republic, also known as Greece, Luxembourg and the United Kingdom.

 FAGE USA is a corporation which is organized under the laws of the State of New York and was incorporated on February 17, 2005.
 Its principal place of business is 1 Opportunity Drive, Johnstown Industrial Park, Johnstown, New York 12095, U.S.A.
 FAGE USA's U.S. Employer Identification Number is 83-0419718.
-FAGE USA is wholly owned by FAGE USA Holdings, Inc., a New York corporation, which in turn is wholly owned by FAGE International.
+FAGE USA is wholly owned by FAGE International.

-FAGE Greece is a société anonyme which is organized under the laws of the Hellenic Republic and was incorporated on December 30, 1977.
+FAGE Greece is a public limited company (société anonyme) which is organized under the laws of the Hellenic Republic and was incorporated on December 30, 1977.
 Its principal place of business is located at 35 Hermou Street, 144 52 Metamorfossi, Athens, Greece.
 FAGE Greece's Greek tax identification number is 094061540.